aofalcao/ProtLigModel/MolProtData/README.md

-# Contains in pickle format all the data used by the models
+### Contains all the data used by the models

+Data is compressed in ZIP format.
+Will uncompress into Python Pickles that should be kept in the same folder as the modeling code